How Long Does Conveyancing Take?

 Property chain - If you’re part of a property chain, the conveyancing process will take longer than if you’re not.
 If another transaction in the sale is experiencing delays, then this will slow down your conveyancing process too.

-- Mortgage offer delay - If everything else is in place and you’re still waiting for your mortgage offer to be accepted, this can delay the conveyancing process.
+- Mortgage offer delay - If everything else is in place and you’re still waiting for your mortgage offer to be issued, this can delay the conveyancing process.
 The same will apply if your mortgage offer has expired too.
 Mortgage offers will usually last between 3 and 6 months.

 How Long Does Conveyancing Take With No Chain?